 I

 loved my Cobra II!
-He had a four-speed shifter, on the floor.
-He had
+He had a four-speed shifter on the floor and a

-a “cherry bomb” muffler that split to dual pipes.
-My car rumbled
+Cherry Bomb muffler that split to dual exhaust pipes.
+My car rumbled,

-– not too loudly – when I up or down shifted!
+not too loudly, when I upshifted or downshifted!
 My first Cobra II

 and I had a lot of fun together!
 We went to and from WSCC.
 I often

-car pooled with two or three friends.
-Those friends rode with us,
+carpooled with two or three friends.
+Those friends rode with us, when

-when it was my turn to drive.
-My Cobra II got me to gathering
+it was my turn to drive.
+My Cobra II got me to gathering locations

-locations with friends.
-I dated three young ladies – not at the
+with friends.
+I dated three young ladies, not at the same time,

-same time – taking them various places in my Cobra II.
-I kept my
+taking them on various outings in my Cobra II.
+I kept my Cobra II

-Cobra II well maintained, washed, and clean.
-I even washed him in
+well-maintained, washed, and clean.
+I even washed him in winter, when

 I

-Company, in my hometown.
-I worked 1 PM to 9:30 PM, as a computer
+Company in my hometown.
+I worked from 1 to 9:30 PM as a computer

 programmer and operator.